Puerta del Sol square

 The gateway is rectangular with a semicircular top.
 The horseshoe arch entry, is flanked by two towers.
 There are remains of a Paleochristian sarcophagus from the 4th century that lie in the middle of the blind arches.
 It has a relief with the cathedral's emblem emblazoned upon it, which represents the placing of San Idelfonso's cassock under the Sun and the Moon which has given the doorway its actual name.

-- Christ of the Light Mosque, Santiago del Arrabal Church.
+- Setting: Christ of the Light Mosque, Santiago del Arrabal Church.